Will Microgreens Regrow After Harvesting?

 Cotyledons: The Plant's Energy Bank

-According to plant biology research, until the cotyledons open and become green, the seedling lives off the energy reserves stored in the seed Wikipedia.
+According to plant biology research, until the cotyledons open and become green, the seedling lives off the energy reserves stored in the seed.
 These reserves include starches, proteins, and oils that fuel the plant's early development before it can photosynthesize efficiently.

-When you harvest microgreens at the cotyledon stage—which is standard practice—the plant's seed usually only contains enough energy to get the first set of leaves up, so after the first round of microgreens, all of the energy stored in the seed is spent with none left to try and regrow from.
+When you harvest microgreens at the cotyledon stage (which is standard practice) the plant's seed usually only contains enough energy to get the first set of leaves up.
+After the first round of microgreens, all of the energy stored in the seed is spent with none left to try and regrow from.

 The Apical Meristem: The Growing Point